Chapter 1:

 My name, reduced to a publicized verdict of being an absolute failure.

-Tora continued speaking, the small list of failures kept moving.
+Tora continued speaking, and the small list of failures kept moving.
 I wasn’t the only one being ostracized by the Academy, but I was the only student in the red this year.

 At Tokyo’s Strategic Leadership Academy, this elite high school and college where students came from business-owning families, there were certain rules.
 At the start of every trimester, the Academy publicly spotlighted failed family businesses, and at the start of my third year, my neck was under the chopping block.